Code-Institute-Submissions/milestone-project-179/README.md

 ### Colour Scheme
 The colour for the Body is #ccd3e2.<br>
-The Header and Footer have a transparent background coloure of rgba(0, 0, 0, 0.582).<br>
+The Header and Footer have a transparent background colour of rgba(0, 0, 0, 0.582).<br>
 The colours for the Font and Icons are #000 and #fff.<br>
 The colour for the Spotify Icon and button is #1ED760 and when you hover over rgb(4, 114, 42).<br>
-The colore for the Buttons is generally rgb(163, 166, 172) and when you hover over it is #000.<br>
+The colours for the buttons is generally rgb(163, 166, 172) and when you hover over it is #000.

 ### Typography
 The Fonts are from [Google Fonts](https://fonts.google.com/).<br>